 In the current environment of macroeconomic and geopolitical turbulence, we need a balanced energy transition.
 It is the responsibility of Ministers, key economic sectors and industries to demonstrate that they are on a clear path of action.
-This will mean a massive up-scaling in our switch to renewables; a dramatic change to our transport system and how we allocate our road space; ambitious home and business retrofitting and climate-based construction, and new innovative systems that will protect and support our family farms to diversify their income streams.
+This will mean a massive upscaling in our switch to renewables; a dramatic change to our transport system and how we allocate our road space, ambitious home and business retrofitting and climate-based construction, and new innovative systems that will protect and support our family farms to diversify their income streams.
 It will also mean having a shared understanding that the transition is fair, and just, and that the costs are shared equitably.
 Individuals and communities must take more action to continue to be key drivers of the low-carbon transition.
-Active consumer engagement and participation are pivotal for effective demand-side management.

 Aimed at business leaders, policy-makers and investors, our event will explore how climate action matters translate into meaningful business decision-making and what it will take for responsible and resilient businesses to succeed in the long run.

-So come along to the Energy Transition Summit, brought to you by Business Post LIVE and iQuest, to hear lively panel discussions, inspiring case studies and burning fireside chats from industry experts and thought leaders.
+So come along to Energy Transition Summit, brought to you by Business Post LIVE and iQuest, to hear lively panel discussions, inspiring case studies and burning fireside chats from industry experts and thought leaders.
 Hear how we need to ramp up our ambitions to accelerate the actions that are required to respond to the climate crisis, putting climate solutions at the centre of our social and economic development.
 The numbers have been agreed.
-Now it’s time to deliver the actions for Ireland’s energy revolution.
+Now it’s time to deliver the actions.

 Croke Park provides up to 600 free parking spaces.
 Click here to learn more about how to access them.